Catalog retailers see reason for optimism after declines

 During the downturn, catalog retailers reduced the size of the catalogs, slashed the number of pages and became selective about their mailings, said Jim Gibbs from The Dingley Press, in Lisbon, Maine, which prints and mails about 330 million catalogs a year.

-But catalogs never died off, as some some began predicting d uring the dot-com bubble.
+But catalogs never died off, as some began predicting during the dot-com bubble.
 Catalog naysayers didn’t understand that a webpage is useless unless shoppers know about it, and catalogs are an important tool for driving customers online, Gibbs said.

 These days, retailers like Amazon, Wayfair and Walmart are boosting their mailings, helping to offset companies that abandoned catalogs, and dozens of smaller companies are also getting into the act, Davison said.
-There’s also a trend toward postcard fliers being mailed by companies like Shutterfly.
+There’s also a trend toward postcard fliers being mailed by companies like Shutterfly, Curtis added.

 The tactile feel of catalogs creates a more meaningful connection, Curtis said.
 Consumers, meanwhile, routinely delete emails or skim over online promotions without a second thought, he said.